Vyridian/vxlisp/Readme.md

 ## Overview

-* vxlisp (Variable Platform, Cross Language Lisp) is a proposal for a new programming language and data structure that might fullfill the dream of 'write once, run anywhere'.
+* vxlisp (Variable Platform, Cross Language Lisp) is a proposal for a new programming language and data structure that might fullfill the dream of 'write once, run anywhere' by writing in one language and publishing to any other one.
 It also tries to address a large number of complaints I have with other languages.
 It liberally takes concepts from many other languages like Lisp, Clojure, Scala and JavaScript.

 ## Sample